ianheggie/railsapp_factory/README.md

 and run you tests in a specific version of ruby (eg to use the later syntax), but build and/or run the rails app with the various ruby versions you have installed.

-It will attempt to find rvm / rbenv through environment variabkes first, the check the PATH, and lastly check the standard install directories under $HOME.
+It will attempt to find rvm / rbenv through environment variables first, the check the PATH, and lastly check the standard install directories under $HOME.
 This handles RubyMine's clearing of environment variables, running rbenv or rvm in command mode only whilst running the system ruby.

     RailsappFactory.rubies                    # lists all ruby versions available (in the format the version manager prefers)